nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 When a client rents a property, the client and property form a pair.

-* `PairingList` uses a hash map to represent these client-property pairs, where the key is a `Client` object and the value is a `Property` object.
+* `PairingList` uses a hash map to represent these client-property pairs, where the key is a `Client` and the value is `Property`.
 * A hash map is chosen due to its constant time lookup performance, making it efficient at querying the property that a client is renting.
 * Also, the `java.util.HashMap` prevents duplicate keys, which dovetails nicely with the fact that real-life tenants (clients) only have